jeyofdev/blog/README.md

-# blog
-Personal project of a blog in php
+# Basic of a simple blog in php